 - This is the first time that multicellular animals have been able to produce chlorophyll.

-- Erysia chlorotica can make their energy-containing molecules without having to eat anything.
+- Elysia chlorotica can make its energy-containing molecules without having to eat anything.

 - There is no way on earth that genes from an alga should work inside an animal cell.
 And yet here, they do.
 They allow the animal to rely on sunshine for its nutrition.
 So if something happens to their food source, they have a way of not starving to death until they find more algae to eat.

-Experiment on the Photosynthesis capacity of Erysia chlorotica
+Experiment on the Photosynthesis capacity of Elysia chlorotica

 Sea slug is so good at photosynthesis that they can live up to 9 months without having to eat any food.
 They get all their nutritional needs met by the chloroplasts that they’ve hijacked from the algae.